-If you or a loved one has recently been arrested for a DWI, we want you to know that we are here to help.
+If you or a loved one has recently been arrested for a DWI or DUI, we want you to know that we are here to help.
 Our criminal defense lawyers understand how stressful being arrested can be and are ready, willing, and able to defend you or your loved one against this criminal DWI charge.

 Driving under the influence of alcohol and drugs is a serious crime in Texas.
 If you received a DWI charge, you could be facing fines, license suspension, and even jail time depending on the severity of the accident.
-The Law Office of David A. Breston is here to help defend you against these charges.
+The Law Office of David A. Breston can provide legal representation to help defend you against these charges.

 Even if you do receive a DWI charge, it does not mean that you are guilty of the crime or you will receive a hefty conviction.
 Our criminal defense lawyers will work closely to you to learn more about your side of the story and develop a compelling case on your behalf.

 Failure to Stop and Render Aid and Intoxication Assault on a Peace Officer